tgoodwin/blur/README.md

-# plt
+# blur

-This is the readme for out plt project
+Blur is a programming language for creation and modificaiton of ASCII art created from image files.